i-MSCP/plugins/incubator/TemplateEditor/README.md

 ## TemplateEditor v0.0.1 plugin for i-MSCP

+WARNING: THIS PLUGIN IS STILL UNDER DEVELOPMENT AND IS NOT READY TO USE

-Plugin allowing to create persistent and assignable versions of service templates.
+Plugin allowing to create persistent, and customized versions of service templates.
+Furthermore, each custom versions can be assigned to one or many resellers.

 ### LICENSE